-- Source: The application where you have cut or copied the content you like to paste. - Paste as: The list of the available formats in which the content can be pasted. - Retain design: Paste the slide(s) together with the associated master design(s) (only active when you have cut or copied one or more whole slides).
+- Source: The application where you have cut or copied the content to be pasted. - Paste as: Here you can choose in which format the content should be pasted.

-■ Paste notes: Paste the slide(s) together with the associated notes pages(s) (only active when you have cut or copied one or more whole slides).
+Note: The entries offered in this list depend on the source where the content was copied from.

-Hint: Depending on the file type and the source where you have copied or cut the content, the list of the available formats in the Paste Special may differ.
+- Retain design: Pastes slides together with their associated master designs (only available when you have cut or copied one or more entire slides). - Paste notes: Pastes slides together with their associated notes pages (only available when you have cut or copied one or more entire slides).